Kurento/kurento/source/tutorials/java/tutorial-player.rst

 Java - Player
 %%%%%%%%%%%%%

-This tutorial opens an URL and plays its content to WebRTC where it is possible choose if plays video and audio, only video or only audio.
+This tutorial opens a URL and plays its content to WebRTC where it is possible to choose if it plays video and audio, only video or only audio.

 .. note::

    This tutorial has been configured to use https.
 Follow the `instructions <../../mastering/securing-kurento-applications.html#configure-java-applications-to-use-https>`_ to secure your application.

 For the impatient: running this example